 - BC Emergency Benefit for Workers - a $1,000 tax-free, one-time benefit for B.C. residents whose ability to work has been affected due to COVID-19.

 - BC Hydro - Note that BC Hydro's COVID-19 Relief Fund was closed on June 30.

 - Canada Child Tax Benefit - one-time increase by up to $300 per child as part of the May payment

-- Canada Emergency Response Benefit (CERB) - provides $2,000/month for up to four months.
-The program has ended but CRA is continuing to accept and process retroactive applications until December 2, 2020.
-Following that date, see this page to determine whether you qualify for Employment Insurance or other recovery benefits.
+- Canada Emergency Response Benefit (CERB) - the CERB program has ended.
+Please see this page to determine whether you qualify for Employment Insurance or other recovery benefits.

 - Canada Recovery Caregiving Benefit (CRCB) - income support for employed and self-employed people who are unable to work because they must care for their child under 12 years old or a family member who needs supervised care.
 Receive $450 for each 1-week period that you apply for.